nightwatchjs/mentorship/README.md

 #### [Homepage](https://nightwatchjs.org) &bullet; [Developer Guide](https://nightwatchjs.org/guide) &bullet; [API Reference](https://nightwatchjs.org/api) &bullet; [About](https://nightwatchjs.org/about) &bullet; [Blog](https://nightwatchjs.org/blog)

-Nightwatch is an integrated testing framework powered by Node.js and using the [W3C Webdriver API](https://www.w3.org/TR/webdriver/).
+Nightwatch.js is an integrated testing framework powered by Node.js and using the [W3C Webdriver API](https://www.w3.org/TR/webdriver/).
 It is a complete testing solution developed at [BrowserStack](https://www.browserstack.com/) and which can be used for:

 ☑️ end-to-end testing of web applications and websites